jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Peer register: aa-maven (jeonghanlee/epicsarchiverap-maven) `docs/milestone-daff1b7.md` on branch modernize, observed at `3c96141d394ebc4b6f81bb12f6db29858a1fb6bd` on 2026-09-20 by reading that path in a fetched clone (prior observation: `3528249462d54b295e9a9277882f7f3c0fc1cc62` on 2026-09-15 through the GitHub contents API)

 Next session entry point: M29 (issue #48) is implemented with T1-T2 passing;
-record its landing and close issue #48; M28 is Complete at `1fc20a8`.
+record its landing and close issue #48.
+M30 (issue #49) awaits plan acceptance;
+M28 is Complete at `1fc20a8`.
 Then select a systemd VM and an interruption window for M23's remaining real-process/runtime checks using the implementation at `9ee6ac0`; local implementation review passed.
 The heap default at `0df950d` also awaits deployment verification without an override under M22 / T2.